On Truthful Mechanisms without Pareto-efficiency: Characterizations and Fairness: A Characterization for Strict Ordinal Preferences

-{Intuitively, this states that each agent with preference from $\vecoa$ ``desires" the set {she is} allocated over $\veco$ even more.}
+{Intuitively, this states that each agent with preference from $\vecoa$ ``desires'' the set {she is} allocated under $\veco$ even more.}

-\begin{restatable}{lemma} {monotonicity}[Monotonicity] Let $f$ be a truthful and non-bossy allocation mechanism for agents with preferences from a class $\PP \subseteq \Pnmon(\MM)$ of strict preferences.
-Then for any pair of valuation profiles $\veco,\vecoa\in \PP^n$ such that $\vecoa$ is a push-up of $\veco$ for $f$, it holds that $f\veco=f\vecoa$. \end{restatable} We note that the while truthfulness ensures that the allocation of agent $i$ does not change when the preference of $i$ changes to a push-up of her original preference, the fact that the allocation of every other agent does not change crucially depends on the mechanism being non-bossy.
+\begin{restatable}[Monotonicity]{lemma} {monotonicity} Let $f$ be a truthful and non-bossy allocation mechanism for agents with preferences from a class $\PP \subseteq \Pnmon(\MM)$ of strict preferences.
+Then for any pair of valuation profiles $\veco,\vecoa\in \PP^n$ such that $\vecoa$ is a push-up of $\veco$ for $f$, it holds that $f\veco=f\vecoa$. \end{restatable}

+This connection between monotonicity and truthful {and non-bossy} allocation {mechanisms} is a well known fact that has been proven before for both ordinal and cardinal preferences \cite{Papai2001, Hatfield}.
+For the sake of completeness we present a proof using our notations in \cref{appendix:monotonicity}.